 A resounding win for Australia against New Zealand in the first Test in Brisbane.
-Opting to bat, Australia piled on 389 for 2 on the opening day alone, with David Warner rocketing along with 163, supported by Usman Khawaja (174).
-Kane Williamson resisted with 140 but it wasn't enough to push the hosts as they took an innings lead of 239.
-Warner made his second century of the match and along with Joe Burns (129) stretched that lead to 503 before the declaration.
+Opting to bat, Australia piled on 389 for 2 on the opening day alone, with David Warner rocketing along to 163, supported by Usman Khawaja (174).
+Kane Williamson resisted with 140 but it wasn't enough to push the hosts, who took an innings lead of 239.
+Warner then made his second century of the match, and along with Joe Burns (129) stretched that lead to 503 before the declaration.
 New Zealand managed 295.

 Had Tommy Greenhough been born in any other country than England on this day, he might well have played more than four Tests.
 But English wariness of legspin is legendary, and a record of 16 wickets at 22 was not enough for Greenhough to get another chance.
 Bouncing in off a long run, he turned the ball appreciably and took 5 for 35 in his second Test, against India at Lord's in 1959.
 And he was hardly loose - his Test economy rate was 1.89 runs per over.
 But he played his last Test against South Africa at The Oval in 1960, before returning to Lancashire, where he took most of his 751 first-class wickets.